 Therefore the winter months are the best time to see whales in Norway reappear again.

 Big groups are often visible in different locations.
 The giants of the sea swim non-stop between the fjords looking for delicious food to get strong again, ready for their next trip to the Caribbean.

 During the winter time, most whale safari’s are organized.

 Best time to see the whales in winter?

 From late October to mid January you’ll have an almost 100% chance of seeing whales in Norway.
-The animals are spread out from the Lofoten to Andøya (Tromsø region).
+The animals are spread out from the Lofoten to Andøya (Tromsø region – there are also lots of other activities in Tromsø!).
 During these months there are a lot of whale watching safaris going on in Norway.

 They take you on a RIB boat (small boat) or a big ship and navigate as close as possible to these giants without disturbing them.